Pneumonia Specialist Singapore | Philip Eng Respiratory

 Treatment

-Treatment will depend on the cause of the pneumonia.
+The treatment prescribed by the doctor will depend on the cause of pneumonia.
 If bacteria is suspected, antibiotics will be prescribed.
-About 50% of patients with pneumonia have an unknown etiology ie the tests to determine the microbiology turn out negative.
+About 50% of patients with pneumonia have an unknown etiology.
+The tests to determine the microbiology usually turn out negative.
 Treatment of pneumonia usually involves antibiotics.
-Patients can be managed in the outpatient or inpatient, depending on the level of severity.
-Antibiotic resistance is becoming a growing challenge, due to the widespread misuse of antibiotics.
-In patients who are immuno-compromised, the key is to try to identify the offending pathogen, using bronchoscopy or other tests.
+As antibiotic resistance is becoming a growing challenge due to the widespread misuse of antibiotics, it is important that all patients be assessed case-by-case.

 Prevention